Salesforce

 Additional troubleshooting

-Old battery: When is the last time the battery has been inspected or replaced?
-Battery inspection is a part of routine yearly maintenance, and batteries typically last between 3 and 5 years.
+Old battery: When is the last time the battery was inspected or replaced?
+Battery inspection is part of routine yearly maintenance, and batteries typically last between 3 and 5 years.

 A dead battery may be the result of a defective battery, problems with the charging circuit, or a blown fuse.